-When you’re a manager in the hospitality industry, peak season means two things – increased customer demand and higher stress levels for staff.
+When you’re a manager in the hospitality industry, peak season means two things – increased customer demand and higher stress levels for staff catering and hospitality team.

 OK, so the second one isn’t a given, but it is unfortunately usually the norm.
 You can guarantee that just as soon as the restaurant starts to fill up, a demanding party of 10 will walk in.
 Your best waitress gets caught up accommodating them while the chef starts to receive off-menu requests.

-It can be difficult navigating your workplace and keeping your staff motivated and engaged during the festive period – difficult, but not impossible.
+It can be difficult navigating your workplace and keeping your catering and hospitality team motivated and engaged during the festive period – difficult, but not impossible.

-In this guide, I will share five of the best strategies to manage your hospitality team effectively through the Christmas period.
+In this guide, I will share five of the best strategies to manage your catering and hospitality team effectively through the Christmas period.

 First things first – if you haven’t started planning your Christmas rota, now is the time to start.
 Inevitably there will be team members who can’t work certain days but can pick up extra shifts elsewhere.